 Following the entries above is going to be difficult for most agencies, thankfully Studio Output has award wining work that is bright, bold and cheerful – worth a mention in any list as they particularly aim at the youth market with clients such as BBC Radio 1 / 1 Extra, MTV, HMV, and the Sony Playstation.
 SO are voted well by their design peers, coming in a respectable joint sixth place in the Drum's UK Design Peer Poll in 2013, alongside The Chase and only just behind the likes of Pearlfisher, Love, Pentagram, Wolf Ollins and SomeOne in London.
 Definitely one to watch for such a comparatively small agency!

 This is one is for all you Scots out there, save anyone saying this is not a true UK list :–) Tayburn was ranked 6th in the UK by the DBA in it's Design Effectiveness Awards league table in 2012 and ranked 7th in the UK for creativity as in the DW Creative Awards league table also in 2012.
 Their awards page is simply massive (although it is populated with predominately Scottish awards) and includes 2 recent DBA Design Effectiveness Awards wins in 2014.

 Look out for work for SSE, ING Bank, RBS, Scottish Water, Standard life and Turkish Airlines.

-I wonder if there is any 'i' in this team, well I doubt it with a 130 strong workforce, this definitely is a Team and a large one at that, no wonder they are one of the very top brand and communications agencies in the UK, appearing high up in the Design Business Association (DBA) Effectiveness League Tables as well as The Drum Top 100 Design Agencies league tables.
+I wonder if there is any 'i' in this team, well I doubt it with around a 40 strong workforce, this definitely is a Team and a decent size one at that, no wonder they are one of the very top brand and communications agencies in the UK, appearing high up in the Design Business Association (DBA) Effectiveness League Tables as well as The Drum Top 100 Design Agencies league tables.

 The Team create brilliant and brave ideas that are focussed on engagement and more importantly ROI, hence their award wins which include a mass of 22+ DBA Design Effectiveness Awards (the last 2 were won in 2014) which must make their award cabinet must look like an armoury...